National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 * Notify core contributors (named in [covid.cd2h.org/acknowledgements](covid.cd2h.org/acknowledgements)) and relevant domain teams of manuscripts that might be using their work
 * Enable core contributors and relevant domain teams to review the manuscript and either opt out of acknowledgement or opt into consortial contributorship.
-  Opting into consortial contributorship requires meeting the four ICJME criteria above
+  Opting into consortial contributorship requires meeting the four ICMJE criteria above
 * Any other invited individuals (eg.domain team etc) would opt into acknowledgement OR opt into consortial contributorship;
-  the latter requires meeting the four ICJME criteria above.
+  the latter requires meeting the four ICMJE criteria above.
 * The publication committee then informs the author of any responses to consortial-level contributions or changes to default acknowledgments.

 The publications committee helps to maintain the list of core contributors, and progress is underway to automatically track contributions directly within the Enclave, which aids this process.